Optimal control related to weak solutions of a chemotaxis-consumption model: Existence of the controlled problem

 It stems from the convergence \eqref{convergencia_T^m_u_s_intermediario} and Lemma \ref{lema_convergencia_w_elevado_a_s} that

 The convergence of $v_m$ is better.
 There is a subsequence of $\{ v_m \}$ (still denoted by $\{ v_m \}$) and a limit function $v$ such that

 Now we are going to use the weak and strong convergences obtained so far to pass to the limit as $m \to \infty$ in the equations of problem \eqref{problema_P_m_controlado}.
+Since passing to the limit in the linear terms is simpler, as well as in the term $f_m v_m$, because of the strong convergence of $f_m$ given in \eqref{properties_f_m}, we focus on the nonlinear terms of the equations.
 We are going to identify the limits of the nonlinear terms related to chemotaxis and consumption,

 respectively, with

 In fact, considering the chemotaxis term, because of \eqref{convergencia_T^m_u_s_intermediario}, \eqref{limitacao_aux_Dv_m_s_intermediario} and \eqref{convergencia_v_m_s_intermediario}, we can conclude that